 If you are in need of one or more of these vaccines, your best bet is to enroll in a Medicare Part D plan.
 Luckily, a Part D Prescription Drug Plan is available to anyone who is currently receiving Medicare benefits.
 Enrolling in Medicare Part D is a pretty simple process.

-First, you should know, Medicare Part D coverage can be purchased two different ways.
+First, you should know, Medicare Part D coverage can be purchased in two different ways.

 - Through a stand-alone Medicare Prescription Drug plan